-Lego Serious Play is an innovative, experimental facilitative method in which participants must solve a predefined task or situation using Lego pieces.
+Lego serious play is playing with Lego, not just for designers.
+Lego Serious Play is an innovative, experimental facilitation method in which participants have to solve a predefined task, problem or situation using only Lego bricks.

 The extensive usage of personas (fictive users representing specific user groups) facilitates design work and makes it more effective.
 We create personas based on the user data and user groups specified by the client and we rely on what we learned during the stakeholder and user interviews.
 We also harmonize user needs with the relevant business goals.